 Because of the fast approaching holiday season, especially Thanksgiving we are all thinking about our waistlines and how we can manage them over the next couple of months.
-To maintain healthy weight we need to remember three key concepts.
+To maintain a healthy weight we need to remember three key concepts.
 One, portion size and moderation.
 Two, variety.
 Three, get moving!

 One helping of pie is better than two.
 Just eat it slowly and enjoy it and you will feel so much better!
 Try taking a capsule or a tablespoon in the morning of papaya leaf extract for better digestion.
 Pick up a smaller plate and make yourself just have two bites of everything.
 Wait twenty minutes before thinking about a second plate.
 Drink lots of water before eating to help you not overeat.
-Sometimes out body craves sweets if we are dehydrated.
+Sometimes our body craves sweets if we are dehydrated.
 Stay hydrated and it will help you with portion control and overeating.

 Variety, taste the rainbow